hyundai-robotics/doc-hi6-open-api/1-intro/1-intro.md

 * There may be continuous version updates in the future.
 If the version is updated, please refer to the corresponding section.

-* For developers who are familiar with developing HTTP REST API client functions, you can ski from `1.2 Required prior knowledge` to `1.6 Calling API from a web browser`.
+* For developers who are familiar with developing HTTP REST API client functions, you can skip from `1.2 Required prior knowledge` to `1.6 Calling API from a web browser`.

 <br>